 Return type: The type of value that will be returned when the formula is computed.

-    Note: The number of fields you’ve chosen for formula fields is deducted from the total number of field limits available to you.
-So if you’re on the Pro plan and have a maximum limit of 20 number fields, you will now have 15 remaining.
+Note: The number of fields you've chosen for formula fields is deducted from the total number of field limits available to you.
+So if you're on the Pro plan and have a maximum limit of 50 number fields and you have chosen 5 formula fields with return type as number fields, you will now have 45 number fields remaining.

 You can read more about field limits across plans here.

 Depending on the module you choose and the formula you want to create, you can create a formula as a combination of functions, operators, and fields.
 Let’s look at an example: